 Works with any ADB Mac or Apple IIGS

-Power Computing Keyboard, Part Number 55118 and ADB Mouse, P/N 55006.
+Power Computing ADB Mouse, P/N 55006.
 Power Computing made clones of the Power Macintosh in the '90's.
 It will work on any Mac (or PowerWave, PowerTower, etc.) with an ADB port from the Macintosh II to the Beige G3.
-This ADB keyboard has an integrated cable.
+Most are in good condition, but they may have minor scratches or scuffs.